BARRETTMEAG/Lucidum/4. Final_Project/Final_SM/SM_Beauti_Beast/README.md

 SM Beauti Beast Overview:

-- SM and SM long folder contains both the data used to create the trees in trees (tree, CCD0, and MCC).
+- SM and SM long folder contains both the data used to create the trees (tree, CCD0, and MCC).

 - The difference between SM and SM long is the size of the chain length.